 Features of cameras with 8K video formats are somewhat similar with differences in brands used as well as processors.
-Some are capable of shooting RAW 6K videos that can be at up to 0 frames per second.
+Some are capable of shooting RAW 6K videos that can be at up to 100 frames per second.
 Others also have the feature of shooting 2K ProRes video..

 8K Video Cameras

 The first 8K video camera that is said to hold the title as the first commercially available 8K camera is the Weapon from RED, also the manufacturer of the 6K video camera model, Dragon.
 This 8K camera boasts of a lighter body and said to be the smaller version of the manufacturer’s other cameras known as Epic and Scarlet.
 There are two models of Weapon.
 One is made from carbon fiber while the other one with a magnesium body.
 This video cam will have a sensor at 40.96 x 21.6mm which can shoot 1.896:1 8K or 8192 x 4320 pixels.

 - Canon EOS R5 8k Camera

 Finally it is here, the first 8k camera within range for consumers.
 The Canon R5 changes the game.
 Filming in 8k and 4k with an in-built steady/gimbal mechanism is a real treat as it removes the need for any additional type of Steadycam/Gimbal/ device.

 - 24.1 Megapixel CMOS (APS-C) sensor with is 100–6400 (H: 12800)

 We have our test unit and we are putting together a full review now.
 The R5 is avialable now.

 If you’re looking for a large format camera, you should invest in a machine that has been approved and tested by the pros themselves.